DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 The circuit diagram and the end product are shown below:
 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161178284-155f1767-2805-4d73-b057-f5c7d2d09cbd.png"
 " width = "700" height = "400"></p>

+Now, it is time to understand the assembling the individual components.
+In the above figure I have shown the assembled PCB that goes in to the design of power bank.